Deformation-obstruction theory for diagrams of algebras and applications to geometry: Introduction

 It is a remarkable fact \cite{gerstenhaberschack} that to a diagram of algebras $\mathbb A$, one can associate a single associative algebra $\mathbb A!$, its {\it diagram algebra}, such that there is an isomorphism of the Hochschild cohomology $\HH^n (\mathbb A!)$ with the Gerstenhaber--Schack cohomology $\H^n_{\mathrm{GS}} (\mathbb A)$.

-Now let $X$ be a smooth semi-separated scheme over an algebraically closed field $\mathbb K$ of characteristic $0$, and let $\Coh (X)$ denote its Abelian category of coherent sheaves.
+Now let $X$ be a Noetherian semi-separated scheme over an algebraically closed field $\mathbb k$ of characteristic $0$, and let $\Coh (X)$ denote its Abelian category of coherent sheaves.
 Let $\mathfrak U = \{ U_i \}_{i \in I}$ be a semi-separating cover of $X$, {\it i.e.}\ a cover of acyclic open sets which is closed under intersections.
 We may think of $\mathfrak U$ as a subcategory of $\mathfrak{Open} (X)$, with objects $U_i$ and morphisms given by inclusion of open sets.

-Any presheaf of algebras $\mathcal F$ on $X$ gives rise to a diagram of algebras $\mathcal F \vert_{\mathfrak U}$ over $\mathfrak U$ obtained by restriction of $\mathcal F \colon \mathfrak{Open} (X)^{\mathrm{op}} \tikzto \mathfrak{Alg}_{\mathbb K}$ to the subcategory $\mathfrak U \subset \mathfrak{Open} (X)$.
+Any presheaf of algebras $\mathcal F$ on $X$ gives rise to a diagram of algebras $\mathcal F \vert_{\mathfrak U}$ over $\mathfrak U$ obtained by restriction of $\mathcal F \colon \mathfrak{Open} (X)^{\mathrm{op}} \tikzto \mathfrak{Alg}_{\mathbb k}$ to the subcategory $\mathfrak U \subset \mathfrak{Open} (X)$.

-In \cite{lowenvandenbergh1,lowenvandenbergh2} Lowen and Van den Bergh developed a deformation theory for (abstract) Abelian categories and showed that for the Abelian category $\Coh (X)$ of coherent sheaves on a smooth semi-separated scheme $X$, the complex controlling Abelian deformations of $\Coh (X)$ is quasi-isomorphic to the Gerstenhaber--Schack complex for the diagram of algebras $\mathcal O_X \vert_{\mathfrak U}$, where $\mathfrak U$ is a semi-separating cover.
-In particular, the deformation theory of $\Coh (X)$ as an Abelian category can be described by higher structures on the Gerstenhaber--Schack complex, which also controls deformations of the diagram of algebras $\mathcal O_X \vert_{\mathfrak U}$, {\it i.e.}\ the restriction of the structure sheaf $\mathcal O_X$ to a semi-separating cover $\mathfrak U$.
+In \cite{lowenvandenbergh1,lowenvandenbergh2} W.\ Lowen and M.\ Van den Bergh developed a deformation theory for (abstract) Abelian categories and showed that for the Abelian category $\Coh (X)$ of coherent sheaves on a Noetherian semi-separated scheme $X$, the complex controlling Abelian deformations of $\Coh (X)$ is isomorphic to the Gerstenhaber--Schack complex for the diagram of algebras $\mathcal O_X \vert_{\mathfrak U}$ in the homotopy category of B$_\infty$ algebras.
+In particular, the deformation theory of $\Coh (X)$ as an Abelian category can be described by higher structures on the Gerstenhaber--Schack complex, which also controls deformations of the diagram of algebras $\mathcal O_X \vert_{\mathfrak U}$, the restriction of the structure sheaf $\mathcal O_X$ to a semi-separating cover $\mathfrak U$.